 Adults not capable to consent on their own behalf

-N/A
+This study will exclude the following special populations.

 Vulnerable Populations

 If the research involves individuals who are vulnerable to coercion or undue influence, please describe additional safeguards you will include to protect their rights and welfare.
 Consider the applicable items listed below: